rstropek/wasm-workshop/readme.md

 ### Emscripten

 Emscripten is a complete Open Source compiler toolchain to WebAssembly.
 Using Emscripten you can compile C and C++ code, or any other language that uses LLVM, into WebAssembly, and run it on the Web, Node.js, or other Wasm runtimes.
 Read more [here](https://emscripten.org/docs/introducing_emscripten/about_emscripten.html).

-The following examples uses [`cwrap`](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.html#interacting-with-code-ccall-cwrap).
+#### Using `cwrap`

+The following examples uses [`cwrap`](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.html#interacting-with-code-ccall-cwrap). `cwrap` is quite straightforward and designed to be simple.
+It's suitable for scenarios where you only need to call a few C functions from JavaScript.
+It doesn't handle C++ classes or objects.
+It's quite limited in terms of type support.
+When your needs are pretty simple, such as calling a few C functions without involving C++ objects or classes, `cwrap` is a good choice because of its simplicity and less overhead.

 ```bash
 mkdir emscripten